-Please type or print in ink

-THE WAST (1122) 50 NAME OF F FILER (LAST) (FIRST) (MIDDLE) 1.
-Offic ce, Agency, or Cou urt Agen cy Name (Do not use ac ronyms) Divisi on, Board, Department, D istrict, if applicable Your Position ► If filing for multiple positions s, list below or on an attachment.
-(Do not us e acronyms) Agen cy: Position: 2.
-Juri sdiction of Office (Check at least one box) Si tate Judge, Retired Judge, Pro Tem Judge, or Court Commissioner (Statewide Jurisdiction) М ulti-County County of Other 3. Тур e of Statement (CI neck at least one box) , December 31, 2 red is January 1, 2022, through 022 .
-Leaving Office: Date Left//(Check one circle.)
-The period cove December 31, 2 red is/, through 022 .
-The period covered is January 1, 2022 , through the date of leaving office. -or- A Assuming Office: Date assumed/ The period covered is/, through the date of leaving office.
-(Candidate: Date of Elect ion and office sough t, if different than Part 1: edule Summary (r edules attached required) ► Total number of pages including this cover page: Schedule A-1 - Investr ments - schedule attached Schedule C - Income, Loans, & Business Positions - schedule attached Schedule A-2 - Investr ments - schedule attached Schedule D - Income - Gifts - schedule attached Schedule B - Real Pro pperty - schedule attached Schedule E - Income - Gifts - Travel Payments - schedule attached -or- table interests on any schedule fication NG ADDRESS ST less or Agency Address Recomm REET CITY ended - Public Document) STATE ZIP CODE DAYT ME TELEPHONE NUMBER EMAIL ADDRESS () ence in preparing this statement.
-I have revi nedules is true and complete.
-I acknowledge ewed this statement and to the best of my knowledge the information contained this is a public document.
-I cert tify under penalty of per jury under the laws of the State of Califor nia that the foregoing is true and correct.
-Date Signed 9 Signature onth, day, year) (File the originally signed paper statement with your filing official.)
+Please type or print in ink.
+NAME OF FILER (LAST) (FIRST) (MIDDLE) 1.
+Office, Agency, or Court Agency Name (Do not use acronyms) Division, Board, Department, District, if applicable Your Position ► If filing for multiple positions, list below or on an attachment.
+(Do not u use acronyms) Agency: Position: 2.
+Jurisdiction of Office (Check at least one box) State Judge, Retired Judge, Pro Tem Judge, or Court Commissioner (Statewide Jurisdiction) Multi-County County of City of Other 3.
+Type of Statement (Check at least one box) Annual: The period covered is January 1, 2023, through December 31, 2023.
+Leaving Office: Date Left///(Check one circle.) -or- The period covered is//, through December 31, 2023.
+The period covered is January 1, 2023, through the date of leaving office.
+Assuming Office: Date assumed/// The period covered is/, through the date of leaving office.
+Candidate: Date of Election and office sough ht, if different than Part 1: 4.
+Schedule Summary (required) ► Total number er of pages including this cover page: Schedules attached Schedule A-1 - Investments - schedule attached Schedule C - Income, Loans, & Business Positions - schedule attached Schedule A-2 - Investments - schedule attached Schedule D - Income - Gifts - schedule attached Schedule B - Real Property - schedule attached Schedule E - Income - Gifts - Travel Payments - schedule attached -or- None - No reportable interests on any schedule 5.
+Verification MAILING ADDRESS STREET CITY STATE ZIP CODE (Business or Agency Address Recommended - Public Document) DAYTIME TELEPHONE NUMBER EMAIL ADDRESS () I have used all reasonable diligence in preparing this statement.
+I have revenue herein and in any attached schedules is true and complete.
+I acknowledg viewed this statement and to the best of my knowledge the information contained le this is a public document.
+I certify under penalty of perjury under the laws of the State of California ornia that the foregoing is true and correct.
+Date Signed Signature (month, day, year) (File the originally signed paper statement with your filing official.)